robert-westenberger/knowledgebase/book-notes/structure-and-interpretation-of-computer-programs/sequences-as-conventional-interfaces.md

 ##### Sequence Operations for Conventional Data Processing
 * A sequence of personnel records can be processed to find, for example, the salary of the highest-paid programmer.
+* When we uniformly represent structures as sequences, we have localized the data-structure dependencies in our pograms to a small number of sequence operations.
 `const salary_of_highest_paid_programmer = records =>`
 `accumulate(math_max,`
     `	0,`